pkonstantinou/screeps-challenge/README.md

 - `role.repairer` : Repairs certain structures that have been damaged
 - `role.transporter` : Transports energy from the source to either spawn, extensions or towers
 - `role.upgrader` : Upgrades the room controller
-- `role.upgradeSupporter` : Transports energy from the source to a container close to the room controller

 ### Utils